theimowski/SAFE-TodoMVC-workshop/README.md

 1. Invoke `fake build --target run`
 1. Open http://localhost:8080/ in your browser

-I also recommend opening developer tools in browser and placing your editor side by side with the browser - the watch mode makes it really nice to work without unnecessary window switching:
+I also recommend opening developer tools in browser and placing your editor side by side with the browser - the watch mode makes it really nice to work without unnecessary window switching.
+To read the instructions, just open README.md in the editor

 ![side by side](img/side_by_side.png)